Green belt: Purposes

 The effectiveness of green belts differs depending on location and country.
-They can often be eroded by urban rural fringe uses and sometimes, development 'jumps' over the green belt area, resulting in the creation of "satellite towns" which, although separated from the city by green belt, function more like suburbs than independent communities.
+They can often be eroded by urban rural fringe uses and sometimes, development 'jumps' over the green belt area, resulting in the creation of "satellite towns" which, although separated from the city by the green belt, function more like suburbs than independent communities.

 History

 In the 7th century, Muhammad established a green belt around Medina.
-He did this by prohibiting any further removal of trees in a 12-mile long strip around the city.
-In 1580 Elizabeth I of England banned new building in a 3-mile wide belt around the City of London in an attempt to stop the spread of plague.
+He did this by prohibiting any further removal of trees in a 12-mile-long strip around the city.
+In 1580 Elizabeth I of England banned new buildings in a 3-mile wide belt around the City of London in an attempt to stop the spread of plague.
 However, this was not widely enforced and it was possible to buy dispensations which reduced the effectiveness of the proclamation.

-In modern times, the term emerged from continental Europe where broad boulevards were increasingly used to separate new development from the centre of historic towns; most notably the Ringstraße in Vienna.
+In modern times, the term emerged from continental Europe where broad boulevards were increasingly used to separate new development from the centers of historic towns; most notably the Ringstraße in Vienna.
 Green belt policy was then pioneered in the United Kingdom confronted with ongoing rural flight.
 The term itself was first used in relation to the growth of London by Octavia Hill in 1875.
 Various proposals were put forward from 1890 onwards but the first to garner widespread support was put forward by the London Society in its "Development Plan of Greater London" 1919.
 Alongside the CPRE they lobbied for a continuous belt (of up to two miles wide) to prevent urban sprawl, beyond which new development could occur.

-There are fourteen green belt areas in the UK covering 16,716 km² or 13% of England, and 164 km² of Scotland; for a detailed discussion of these, see Green belt (UK).
+There are fourteen green belt areas in the UK covering 16,716 km2 or 12.4% of England, and 164 km2 of Scotland; for a detailed discussion of these, see Green belt (UK).
 Other notable examples are the Ottawa Greenbelt and Golden Horseshoe Greenbelt in Ontario, Canada.
 Ottawa's 20350 ha instance is managed by the National Capital Commission (NCC).
-The more general term in the United States is green space or greenspace, which may be a very small area such as a park.

-The dynamic Adelaide Park Lands, measuring approximately 7.6 km² surround, unbroken, the city centre of Adelaide.
+The dynamic Adelaide Park Lands, measuring approximately 7.6 km2, surround, unbroken, the city center of Adelaide.
 On the fringe of the eastern suburbs, an expansive natural green belt in the Adelaide Hills acts as a growth boundary for Adelaide and cools the city in the hottest months.